cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/04-laying-out-gameplay-ui/starting_to_code.md

 Now, let's move on to writing the core logic of the game.

 __Task:__ Now is a good time to save your project!
 From the __File__ menu, select __Save Scene__ or use your operating system's shortcut key.

+[Adding more game logic](../05-writing-game-logic/index.md) could be fun, let's do it!